nnnsss999/llmattacks/docs/glossary.md

 Static site generator used to build the searchable documentation website from the Markdown files in this repository.

+### Malware Generation Using Jailbroken LLMs
+Underground models like **WormGPT** produce malicious code and phishing content once safety guardrails are removed.
+Articles describe how attackers iterate prompts to create polymorphic malware.

 ### PoisonedRAG
 Retrieval-Augmented Generation systems can be subverted when their external knowledge source is poisoned with crafted documents that alter generation